MirandaFrudd/multi-class-program-test/diary_program.md

 # Integration (Diary class)

-# 1 User can read all their diary entries
+# 1 User can read all their diary entries DONE
 diary = Diary.new
 entry1 = DiaryEntry.new("Monday 1 Jan", "One Two Three Four Five")
 entry2 = DiaryEntry.new("Tuesday 2 Jan", "One Two Three Four Five Six")